Nahom-Solomon625/Restaurant-website/README.md

 # Crimson Rooster Kitchen — Restaurant Website (HTML + CSS)

 A visually appealing, multi-page restaurant website with a soft white background and red/yellow theme.
-Built with **only HTML and CSS** (no JavaScript).
+Built with **only HTML and CSS**.

 ## Pages